ubinux/dnf-plugin-tui/README.md

         └──────────────────────────────────────────────────────────────────────────┘

         F4:Back  F5:Info  F9:Exit

 	Note
           - New : user can use it to install new package.
-          - Load package file : package samples for user.
+          - Load package file : package list for user.
 	  - Reference : Now we predefined two samples for base root file system.
 When you choose busybox, these packages will be installed in your rootfs, it’s a minimal bootable rootfs with busybox as the initialization manager.

 ```